What are you worth?

 Does that mean you are worthier than anyone else — of love, happiness, good health, a safe environment, or your human rights?
 Clearly not.
 As impact investors, we value much more than a person’s pocketbook.

 So let’s call it what it is: net worth is really just a measurement of your financial assets.
-Just as in many other social justice organizations, at Toniic, we have started referring to people as “high net-wealth individuals,” which luckily doesn’t require changing the acronym (“HNI” or “HNWI”), but does give us a more precise term for someone with significant financial resources.
+We at Toniic have begun referring to people as “High Net Wealth” Individuals rather than “High Net Worth” which luckily doesn’t require changing the acronym (“HNI” or “HNWI”), but does give us a more precise term for someone with significant financial resources.

 Admittedly, changing this little acronym is not the biggest problem to solve, but we believe in the power of language.
 Language is a reflection of our culture, just as much as it is a tool to shape it.
 From time immemorial, words have been used to ascribe power and importance to certain people, while keeping it from others.